hackbg/fadroma/packages/ops/README.md

 </td></tr></table>

-This package models the lifecycle of a smart contract, as illustrated below.
+**This package models the lifecycle of a smart contract, and allows to compile and deploy source code to a blockchain.**

 ![](./.pix/Figure_1.png)